Denis-Step/CrazyFastAsyncRecordCreator/README.md

 Message @denis-step privately if you encounter this issue*.
 2) Assign a uniform number of records to each partition.
-E.g. if creating 100MM records on 1k executors with 2 partitions per cluster, we would ideally partition 100k records into each partition.
+E.g. if creating 100MM records on 1k executors with 2 partitions per cluster, we would ideally write 50k records from each partition.
-3) For each partition, call `FooPojoCreator`.
+4) For each partition, call `FooPojoCreator`.
 This is the CPU-intensive work.
 This step represents creating high-fidelity test data, such as large JSON's with semantically meaningful values.
 Compressed data or base64'ed data may be included.
-4) For all of the **supplementary data** required for each `FooPojo`, call the `DynamoDbPublisher`.
+5) For all of the **supplementary data** required for each `FooPojo`, call the `DynamoDbPublisher`.
-5) Await the `DynamoDbPublisher`.
+6) Await the `DynamoDbPublisher`.
-6) Write out the `FooPojo`.
+7) Write out the `FooPojo`.
 All of the records should exist in DynamoDb.

 ## DynamoDbPublisher